Swiss Ephemeris AutoTools

 The GPLv2+.
 The original Swiss

 Ephemeris is also available under some a proprietary license.
 If you

-Swiss Ephemeris upstream source do not pass go do not collect $200.
-The person creating the AutoTools
+Swiss Ephemeris upstream source do not pass go do not collect

+the GPL.
+Free Software For Ever!
 Without freedom we have nothing!

 Who is responsible for the Swiss Ephemeris AutoTools?

 The Swiss Ephemeris Source code was made by Dieter Koch and Alois Treindl

 The modifications to the Swiss Ephemeris build system was

 What does the Swiss Ephemeris AutoTools hope to accomplish?

 To get the Swiss Ephemeris into a format where it can be easily packaged and

 accepted by the various GNU/Linux distributions.

 Why is it important to get the Swiss Ephemeris into the various

-Almost all GNU/Linux distributions have a requirement that a package
+Almost all GNU/Linux distributions have a requirement that a package can not

-Ephemeris extension modules for python, perl, and PHP.
+modules for python, perl, and PHP.
 The programs OpenAstro, AstroWS, Morinus,

 and Oborboros use the python module to access the Swiss Ephemeris.
 I am not

 aware of a single free software or open software astrology program that runs

-natively under GNU/Linux that does not link directly or indirectly to the Swiss Ephemeris.
-Under
+natively under GNU/Linux that does not link directly or indirectly to the

-Linux and use the Swiss Ephemeris.
+GNU Linux and use the Swiss Ephemeris.

 What is the Status of Swiss Ephemeris AutoTools?

 It basically works when used according to instructions.
 Packages have been

 How do I get the source for Swiss Ephemeris AutoTools?